 A bola is thrown by hand, like a sling, but instead of a rock being the projectile, the entire bola becomes the projectile.
 And rather than the target being a person’s or animal’s head, with a bola the legs are the target.
 The bola’s primary purpose is to entangle itself around legs so a person or animal trips and falls over.
 Many bolas have three weights tied to three separate ends of rope, each of the ropes connected to one another at a middle joint.
 One weight is grabbed and held on to while the other two are whirled over head and then the entire bola is let go — streaking over the landscape — either hitting or missing the target — either wrapping around the legs or failing to wrap around the legs.
 Like a sling, a bola is going to call for many years of training to become proficient at its use.

 If you’re interested, you can also make your own bola out of paracord.
-Paracord is military strength cord – the same kind they use for parachutes – and is one of the most important pieces of survival gear you should have with you at all times.
+Paracord is military strength cord – the same kind they use for parachutes – and is one of the most important pieces of survival gear you should have with you at all times (here’s more info about other military survival gear).
 An easy to way ensure you always have paracord on your person is to get one of the best paracord survival bracelets that we recommend, then just wear it anytime you’re going on an adventure.
 Anyways, you can make bolas out of paracord by following these instructions.